-Whether you're a prepper or someone who has had to clean up a flooded basement, you finally decided to purchase a back-up sump pump.
+Whether you like to be prepared or are someone who has had to clean up a flooded basement, you understand that an ounce of prevention is worth a pound of cure.

-You could, of course skip the hassle and purchase a back-up sump pump that comes with the battery, but in case you haven't or need a replacement - read on.
+You could, of course, skip the hassle and purchase a backup sump pump that comes with the battery, but in case you haven't or need a replacementóread on.

-Made up of acid-covered lead plates submerged in electrolyte, wet-cell batteries come in both sealed and unsealed versions.
+Made up of acid-covered lead plates submerged in an electrolyte liquid, wet-cell batteries come in both sealed and unsealed versions.
 Regardless of the version, both require periodic inspection to keep the lead cells from drying out to prevent damage.
 Maintaining these batteries is a dangerous task as you'll be exposed to lead, acid, noxious gas, and the risk of explosion.

-AGM stands for Absorbed Glass Mat and is a technologically superior battery perfect for back-up sump pump systems.
-AGM batteries feature a unique design that encapsulates the lead-acid cells in glass fiber material that absorbs electrolytes (only enough to keep it wet rather than being completely submerged) and won't leak if punctured, making them relatively safe.
+AGM stands for Absorbed Glass Mat and is a technologically superior battery, perfect for backup sump pump systems.
+AGM batteries feature a unique design that encapsulates the lead-acid cells in glass fiber material that absorbs electrolytes (only enough to keep it wet rather than being completely submerged) and won't leak if punctured, making them relatively safe to use.
 The design also allows for the cells to be stacked closer together allowing for increased energy capacity and faster charging times.

 AGM batteries are considered truly "maintenance free", meaning you don't have to worry about the cells drying out and trying to add water yourself.
 They do tend to be more expensive, but the many safety and performance features far outweigh the cost.

-A gel battery is similar to a wet-cell battery, except is filled with a gelled electrolyte using silica gel.
-You know those packets that come in your vitamin bottles?
-They contain the same type of material used in gel batteries.
-Also considered "maintenance free", the gel will not evaporate, making gel batteries ideal in tougher situations where there is extreme temperatures and vibrations; which is why there most often found in racing and off-road vehicles as well as wind and solar applications.
-However, since the gel design prevents rapid movement, ion exchange and peak current capacity is also reduced along with fast-charging capability.
+A gel battery is similar to a wet-cell battery, except it is filled with a gelled electrolyte using silica gel.
+The small packets that come in vitamin bottles contain the same type of material used in gel batteries.
+Also considered "maintenance-free", the gel will not evaporate, making gel batteries ideal in tougher situations where there are extreme temperatures and vibrations.

+This is why they're most often found in racing and off-road vehicles, as well as wind and solar applications.
+However, since the gel design prevents rapid movement, ion exchange and peak current capacity are also reduced along with fast-charging times.

-Even though they're called "maintenance-free", it really is a misnomer because they still require maintenance to prevent the cells from drying out and losing their capacity to cycle.
-So, how to do you check a sealed maintenance-free battery?
-The easiest way, is to see if the battery has a sight glass that will indicate low electrolyte levels.
-The other way, is to check the battery's performance using a multi-meter.
+Even "maintenance-free" batteries need to be looked at once in a while to make sure they will perform as they should.
+But,†how to do you check a sealed battery?
+The easiest way is to see if the battery has a sight glass that will indicate low electrolyte levels.
+The other way is to check the battery's performance using a multi-meter.†

-Pro Tip: Regardless of type, you should never place or store a battery directly on the ground, doing so will drain the battery and shorten its life.
-Instead, you could use a battery case and make a habit to check and clean your battery terminals per the manufacturers recommendation every 3 months.
+*Pro Tip: Regardless of type, you should never place or store a battery directly on the ground.
+Doing so will drain the battery and shorten its life.
+Instead, you could use a battery case, keep it at least 3-4 feet off the ground, and make a habit to check and clean your battery terminals per the manufacturer's recommendation every 3 months.

 If you have questions about specific sump pumps and batteries, the experts here at Sump Pumps Direct are ready to answer.